 - Who should be held accountable?
 Who would need to be involved?

 Ask students to define the word justice in their journal.
 Then have them think about a time when they felt like a victim or when they were treated unfairly.
 What would have needed to happen for there to be justice in this situation?
 Ask students to share their responses.
 Now ask students to consider the questions, "For there to be justice, what would need to happen?
 Who should be held accountable?
 Who would we need to be involved?"
 Have students brainstorm answers to these questions.

-1. Show the class an excerpt of the film The Armenian Genocide which focuses on the post-war trials in Turkey (minutes 34:00-37:23) To help students pick up details, you can pass out a sheet with key questions.
+- Show the class an excerpt of the film The Armenian Genocide that focuses on the post-war trials in Turkey (minutes 34:00-37:23) To help students pick up details, you can pass out a sheet with key questions.
 Suggested key questions include: